wexlfu/Wexlfu/docs/story/timeline.md

 * Wesnothian control of the Estmarks is lost.

 # 471 YW
-* In an small valley village (Loratik) of the Estmarks, a young mage named Nella grows into her power.
+* In an small valley village (Loratin) of the Estmarks, a young mage named Nella grows into her power.
 She is isolated from outside influence and learns only from books.
 * Nella begins teaching the youth of her village magic, in order to defend themselves from orc attacks and wild ogres.

 # 472 YW